ondat/documentation/docs/install/kubernetes.md

 ```

 > 💡 This is the easiest way to get up and running with Ondat, though
-> do note that we currently recommend having an out-of-cluster etcd
+> do note that we recommend having an out-of-cluster etcd
-> in production for maximum performance and stability.
+> in production for best possible performance and stability.

 > ⚠️ This requires a default `StorageClass` in the Kubernetes cluster.
 > If the default isn't set, you may need to set up the [local-path](https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml)